General User Terms

 tools to facilitate payments between Care Givers and Care Seekers; and

-tools to allow Care Seekers to review the performance of Care Givers.
+tools to allow Care Seekers to view profiles of Care Givers.

 SuperCarers does not provide Care to Care Seekers nor do we employ or supply Care Givers.
 Our Services allow Users to connect only and SuperCarers shall not be a party to any agreement between a Care Giver and Care Seeker for the provision of Care.
 For Value Added Tax (“VAT”) purposes SuperCarers are acting as a disclosed agent, independent of both the Care Givers and the Care Seekers.